ajluca1984/ucrate/TEST-SCRIPT.md

 1. Change the work visibiliy to `institution` and allow the system to update the visibility of all files
 1. Verify the work and all files have `institution` visibility

-### Add and delete files
+### Add and delete files to works
 1. Find an existing work and click the `Edit` button
 1. Upload another file
 1. Save the work
 1. Delete the first file from the work
 1. Verify the file is removed

+### View works
-### View the work
+1. View the work's show page
-1. Add to Collection
-1. Add External Link
-1. Update Related Works
+1. Verify the appropriate metadata fields and labels are being displayed
+1. Verify the appropriate buttons are being displayed (Edit, Delete, File Manager, etc.)
+1. Use the File Manager to change the order of files and select a new thumbnail for the work

+### Delete works
-1. Delete Work
+1. Delete the work
+1. Verify the work and attached files can no longer be found

+### Create collections
+1. Log in as an admin
+1. Create a new collection type named "Test"
+1. Log in as yourself
+1. Create a new collection with type "Test" using `public` visibility
+1. Describe the collection using every metadata field
+1. Save the collection

+### View collections
+1.

 ### Create Collection and Share
 1. Log in as self